C String Extraction: Standard, Custom & Multibyte Guide

 8.5 Summary

-1. C strings are managed as char arrays, so handling the terminator ' ' is crucial
+1. In C language, strings are managed as char arrays, so handling the terminating character '\0' is important

-3. Leverage strtok / strtok_r / custom functions for string splitting
+3. For splitting strings, use strtok / strtok_r / custom functions

-5. When handling multibyte characters (e.g., Japanese), use mbstowcs
+5. When handling multibyte characters (Japanese), mbstowcs is used

-By applying the content of this article, you can achieve practical string handling in C. After mastering the basic functions, challenge yourself with custom functions and advanced techniques to write more efficient code!
+If you apply the content of this article, practical string handling in C language will become possible.
+After understanding the basic functions, challenge yourself with custom functions and advanced processing to write more efficient code!